autocrossblog/autocrossblog_astro/src/content/post/2007/2007-07-21-another-night-of-progress.md

 ---
+tags: [ [ 240z, datsun, megasquirt ] ]
+author: "chris"
 publishDate: 2007-07-21T10:12:38+00:00
+updateDate: 2024-11-15T12:15:17-06:00
+url: "2007/another-night-of-progress"
+excerpt: "Follow the progress of a DIY car modification project, detailing the process of wiring, welding, and mechanical adjustments."
 title: "Another night of progress"
-excerpt: "Follow the progress of a DIY car modification project, detailing the process of wiring, welding, and mechanical adjustments."
-author: chris
-url: 'another-night-of-progress'
-tags:  [ 240z, datsun, megasquirt ]
-updateDate: 2024-11-15T12:15:17-06:00
 ---

 Today we made some good progress.
 Mark helped me at the office today to solder some more wiring for the megasquirt.
 I've still got a LOT more wiring to do, but that part of things is starting to come together.